What Dog Owners Need To Know About Red Heelers

 High Energy And Stamina

-Owning a Red Heeler is like living with a four-legged tornado.
+Owning a Red Heeler is like living with a tornado.
 These dogs were bred to run for miles herding cattle, so a quick stroll around the block won’t cut it.
 The best way to handle their endless stamina is through daily runs, agility training, herding games, and brain-teasing challenges.

 Strong Weather Resistance